21-kanyi/21-kanyi/README.md

 programmer
 ----------

-just learning programming
+I'm a student learning programming and my goal is to perfect the multiple programming languages I've learned so that I can create programs that will better the world.

 * 🌍  I'm based in kamiti corner
 * ✉️  You can contact me at [kanyieast254@gmail.com](mailto:kanyieast254@gmail.com)
-* 🧠  I'm learning coding
+* 🧠  I'm learning programming and debugging
+* 🤝  I'm open to collaborating on projects
+* ⚡  I'm looking for opportunities to better myself.
+I would appreciate all the help I can get.

 ### Skills